Keyboard shortcuts

 Shape Primitives

-The grammar produces six shape types, all implemented as arbitrary meshes in meshgen.py (not geometric primitives):
+Six mesh types, all implemented as arbitrary meshes in meshgen.py (pure numpy vertex/face arrays, not geometric primitives):

 Arrangement Modes

-The root-level grammar selects one of three arrangement modes:
+The root-level grammar selects one of three arrangement modes probabilistically based on curvature and complexity:

 • Cluster — radial arrangement around a center point